 Our Imagination Lab, a modern-day design lab, is outfitted with 20 iPads, 25 Chromebooks, a 3-D printer, several Makey Makey Invention Kits, and Dash Robots as well as design items like legos, clay, and other hands-on creative building items like MakeDo.
 Students in Lower School visit the Imagination Lab weekly in order to develop problem-solving skills through the use of problem-based learning and design thinking.

 Other Classroom Technology

 All classrooms throughout the campus have fixed LCD projectors and display screens so that teachers may conduct lessons from their computer, laptop, or tablet.
 Teachers also have digital document cameras which can be used to magnify and broadcast small-scale activities such as science lab experiments to the entire class.
-In Lower School, we are deploying Smartboard Interactive Displays in each classroom in three phases.
-The first phase will be finished by the end of this school year.
+In Lower School, we have Smartboard Interactive Displays in each classroom.

 Veracross - Academic Information Management